 Emma Rogers (Production Assistant, 2018) studied Art History and Arts Management at the University of San Francisco, graduating with honors in 2013.
 In 2015 she moved to Marfa to intern at Chinati Foundation as an Education and Programs intern.
 She is a a freelance photographer and multimedia artist who is currently setting up a community dark room.
 Rogers has worked with Marfa Live Arts producing events and assisting artists since summer of 2017.

 Ryan Rooney (Sound) is a Marfa-based artist-musician and sound technician.

 Ida Soulard (Curator) is a doctoral researcher in art history at l’ENS / PSL University and co-director of Fieldwork: Marfa, an international research and residency project run by les beaux-arts de Nantes and HEAD-Genève.
 In 2011 she co-founded a series of seminars and workshops titled The Matter of Contradiction (2011–2013) and in 2012 co-initiated Glass Bead, an online journal and research platform.

-Cate Cole Schrim (Production Assistant) has worked with local nonprofit Marfa Live Arts producing artistic events since 2014.
+Cate Cole Schrim (Production Assistant, 2016–2017) has worked with local nonprofit Marfa Live Arts producing artistic events since 2014.
 She is currently attending Sul Ross State University, where she will receive her M.Ed. in counseling with a focus on the arts as a means of therapy.

-Jennifer Burris Staton (Co-Founder and Curator) is an independent curator, director of Athénée Press, and former resident at Fieldwork: Marfa.
-She has previously curated exhibitions at the Brooklyn Museum, New York; the Institute of Contemporary Art, Philadelphia; Haverford College, Philadelphia; and The Kitchen, New York.
+Jennifer Burris Staton (Co-Founder and Curator) is an Assistant Professor in Curatorial Practice at Nanyang Technological University in Singapore and an independent curator.
+She has previously curated exhibitions at the Museo de Arte Moderno, Bogotá; Brooklyn Museum, New York; the Institute of Contemporary Art, Philadelphia; Haverford College, Philadelphia; and The Kitchen, New York.